aces/sing-squashfs-support/examples/hcp_1200_README.txt

 quota is very much restricted in the number of files we can have, so it would simply not be possible to have the dataset as normal files anyway.

+8) Are there other ways to access the data files?

+Of course!
+The website https://github.com/aces/sing-squashfs-support contains hints and tips.
+Through the use of utility commands that happen to be installed here too, you can:

+   a) mount the files using sshfs (sing_sftpd_here)
+   b) rsync the content out of there (sing_rsync_here)
+   c) run a command in an easier way than described above (sing_command_here)

+Just don't rsync the entire dataset out, it's nonsensical and you don't have the room anyway!

-8) Who do I contact to complain?
+9) Who do I contact to complain?

 Shawn T Brown, my manager.

-9) Who do I contact to give praise?
+10) Who do I contact to give praise?

 Pierre Rioux, with Cc to Shawn T Brown.